-Assuming all of these words are totally new to you, you’ll make 4-8 flashcards (Word – Picture, Picture – Word) for each of these words.
+Assuming all of these words are totally new to you, you’ll make 4–8 flashcards (Word – Picture, Picture – Word) for each of these words.
 You can find the base forms (to feed, for example) in your dictionary.
-Because you’re the one making them, you’ll remember that the verb you’re learning is “to feed” rather than “to eat,” and that the picture of the guy pointing to himself is “I,” rather than “He” or “Man.”
+Because you’re the one making them, you’ll remember that the verb you’re learning is “to feed” rather than “to eat,” and that the picture of the guy pointing to himself is “I,” rather than “he” or “man.”

-Now things get interesting.
+Now, things get interesting.
 What does “a” mean, and how do we make a flashcard for it?
 If you did step #2, then you understand the whole story.
-You know that you had a cookie (There was no previously mentioned cookie, so we’re not using “the cookie”), you gave it to your dog, and he ate it.
+You know that you had a cookie (there was no previously mentioned cookie, so we’re not using “the cookie”), you gave it to your dog, and he ate it.
 While “a” basically means “one” (in fact, that’s where it came from in old English), that’s not how we’re going to remember it.
 Instead, we’re going to remember the following definition: “a” is the word that fits into this sentence: I fed my dog __ cookie.

-We’ll make two flashcards, which look like this:
+We’ll make two flashcards which look like this:

 When you review flashcard #1, you just need to supply the word “a.”
 When you review flashcard #2, you don’t need to spit out the whole sentence; you just need to remember that “a” is the word that goes before “cookie” in a sentence like that.
 It’s a fuzzy definition, and that’s OK.
-In time, as you encounter more sentences that use “a,” your brain will get a better sense for when and where it’s used, but your “a” will start with your dog and his cookie.
+In time, as you encounter more sentences that use “a,” your brain will get a better sense of when and where it’s used, but your “a” will start with your dog and his cookie.
 Cards like these only work when you make them yourself.
 After all, you’re the one who’s spent time playing around with this sentence, so you’re the only one who’s going to benefit from this little reminder of what you’ve learned.

-We’ll always use pictures, because they make memorization much easier.
+We’ll always use pictures because they make memorization much easier.
 Even if our sentence is relatively abstract (Programming can be a complex endeavor), we’ll use some picture that’s vaguely related to the content of the sentence (i.e., a computer, or a programmer, or a blackboard full of equations).

 What about “my”?
 We could learn “my” in the same way as we learned “a,” but we’re going to learn it in a different way.
-“My” is just what happens when you combine “I + Dog,” and we already know those two words.
-So we’ll learn “my” in the next step, when we play around with word formation.
+“My” is just what happens when you combine “I + dog,” and we already know those two words.
+So we’ll learn “my” in the next step when we play around with word formation.

 - Learn any changes in word formation.
 Here’s where we learn “fed” and “my.”